 I also suggest that you download and install RStudio, which creates a nicer user interface for R. RStudio is not necessary, but once you have used it, you probably won't want to use R without it.

-You will need to download, and likely print, the course notes (Essential R) which are found here.
+- You will need to download, and likely print, the course notes (Essential R) which are found on the Essential R Learning page.